 In 2011 a major upgrade to the layout's control system commenced with the installation of the MERG CBUS layout control system.
 Phase One, completed in October 2012, replaced all the point and signalling wiring with networked CBUS control modules, enabling the introduction of computer monitoring and control of the layout whilst retaining the traditional control panel operation.

-Phase Two, started in February 2014, is the conversion of the locomotives and track from DC to DCC (Digital Command and Control).
-Given the scale of the task this, like Phase One, is being undertaken in stages, starting at one end converting one station at a time.
-Additional CBUS modules are being installed, such as track occupancy detectors and point position feedback, and the control panels redesigned and replaced.
+Phase Two was the conversion of the locomotives and track from DC to DCC (Digital Command and Control).
+Given the scale of the task this, like Phase One, was undertaken in stages, starting at one end converting one station at a time.
+Additional CBUS modules were installed, such as track occupancy detectors and point position feedback, and the control panels redesigned and replaced.

 This section describes both the current CBUS installation and the former block control method.